Pitbull Rottweiler German Shepherd Mix: The Perfect Guard Dog

 - GSD Pit Rott x Rott GSD

-With that small sampling, you quickly get the picture as to why a Pit Rottie GSD mix can be quite unpredictable in looks.
+With that small sampling, you quickly understand why a Pit Rottie GSD mix can be pretty unpredictable in looks.
 However, you can count on a few consistent characteristics.

-- Head – chiseled and in balance with the rest of the body, pronounced stop; you may see wrinkling or furrows in the brow
+- Head – chiseled and balanced with the rest of the body, pronounced stop; you may see wrinkling or furrows in the brow.

-- Muzzle – same length as backskull; rather rectangular with strong and square jaws; high and prominent cheekbones
+- Muzzle – the same length as the back skull; somewhat rectangular with strong and square jaws; high and prominent cheekbones

 - Eyes – dark brown except in diluted coat colors (blue, liver, or Isabella); eyes are also medium-sized and almond-shaped; should be alert and watchful

 - Ears – high-set; sometimes large and erect but can be a rose, semi-upright, button, or hanging